 - Is or was determined to be terminally ill (as determined under specified Medicare rules) and is receiving treatment for such illness from the provider or facility.

 - In the case of an acute illness, a condition that is serious enough to require specialized medical treatment to avoid the reasonable possibility of death or permanent harm; or

 - In the case of a chronic illness or condition, a condition that is (i) life-threatening, degenerative, potentially disabling, or congenital; and (ii) requires specialized medical care over a prolonged period of time.

 Your Health Plan ID Card

 Remember to always carry your Health Plan ID card with you.

-You should always show your Health Plan ID card to your providers – before services are rendered – and ask them to confirm whether their services will be covered at the Alliance Coal Direct level.
+You should always show your Health Plan ID card to your providers – before services are rendered – and ask them to confirm whether their services will be covered at the Alliance Direct level.
 If your providers have questions about the Plan’s Allowable Charge and the Plan’s procedures, you can encourage them to call Provider Services at (855) 979-5194.